fengtan/ldap-explorer/README.md

   - explain all commands accessible from the command palette
   - explain connections end up in settings
   - anonymous bind: just leave binddn and bindpwd empty when creating a connection
-  - support for environment variables (hello, containers), also handy if you don't want to store unencrypted passwords in vscode settings
+  - support for environment variables when value starts with "env:" (hello, containers), also handy if you don't want to store unencrypted passwords in vscode settings ; a few environment variables are readily available in test (docker) environment: LDAP_*.
+If you change the env vars in docker-compose.yml then you will have to rebuild the container in order to see the changes in the UI
 - metadata
   - license (in package.json and in README.md)
   - make sure the repo URL listed in package.json is correct